subirvarma/GeneralCognitics/_posts/StatisticalMechanics4.md

 In practical situations auto-regressive models work better in some cases, such as in language generation, and I will cover this in the next article.
 For images on the other hand, auto-regressive generation is at a significant dis-advantage since the model has to be run hundreds of thousands of time to generate a single image.

-## The Predictive Processing Framework in Neuroscience
+## The Predictive Processing Framework in Computational Neuroscience

 ![](https://subirvarma.github.io/GeneralCognitics/images/stat76.png)